anthonycyfu/EOSC556B-project/README.md

 Author: Anthony FU

-In the notebook in the repository, we focus on the following:
+In the notebook in this repository, we focus on the following:

     - How to define the survey
     - How to define the forward simulation